HyperloopUPV-H8/software/packet-sender/README.md

 ### Testing with Backend

+#### Production Mode (with Sniffer)
+1. Start the backend with `dev_mode = false` in config.toml
+2. Ensure network interfaces are configured with board IPs
+3. Run the packet sender without the `--dev` flag
+4. Monitor backend logs for received packets

+#### Dev Mode (with UDP Server)
-1. Start the backend with sniffer enabled
+1. Start the backend with `dev_mode = true` in config.toml or dev-config.toml
-2. Run the packet sender
+2. Run the packet sender with the `--dev` flag
 3. Monitor backend logs for received packets

 ## Troubleshooting